serverless/examples/aws-ruby-step-functions-express/README.md

 ## Via Api Gateway

-  After the deployment, grab the POST enpdoint for this service.
+  After the deployment, grab the POST endpoint for this service.
 You can make a API call either by cURL or some tools like Postman.

 Use payload like: